cbrunet/python-poppler/docs/installation.rst

-This package is currently distributed as source only, and is currently tested on Linux only (using Arch Linux on my personal machine, and Ubuntu 18.04 using GitHub actions.
+This package is currently distributed as source only, and is currently tested on Linux only (using Arch Linux on my personal machine, and Ubuntu 18.04 an 20.04 using GitHub actions.

 It requires poppler version 0.26 or higher.
 Beware that poppler version scheme changed to date based version numbers,